doraemonkeys/WindSend/README-EN.md

 ## What is WindSend

-A set of applications for quickly and securely transferring clipboards, transferring files or directories between different devices (supports windows image and file clipboards).
+A set of applications for quickly and securely transferring clipboards, transferring files or directories between different devices (supports image and file clipboards).

 ## Why choose WindSend